sanger-tol/tolqc/tolqc-api/app/test/README.md

 # Testing

+Core - tests the base classes in isolation, as there is a lot of bespoke logic in them Main - tests the main logic of ToLQC

 ## Generic Requirements List

 - Nullable fields in SQLAlchemy models are not set as required when processed into Swagger OpenAPI models